scireum/jupiter/README.md

 Java framework [SIRIUS](https://github.com/scireum/sirius-kernel) to build web based applications.

-For more infos and a detailed description can be found in the [Documentation](https://docs.rs/jupiter).
+More infos and a detailed description can be found in the [Documentation](https://docs.rs/jupiter).

 # Deployment